open-austin/atmosphere-license/atmosphere-templates/atmosphere-0.1-template.md

-# Atmosphere License Template

-Copyright [YEAR] [COPYRIGHT HOLDER]
-Atmosphere License Version 0.1[OPTIONAL:–🌳🛂💸]

 The Atmosphere License is an open source software license with fossil fuel divestment provisions.
 It complies with the [Open Source Definition](https://opensource.org/osd) and the [Ethical Source Definition](https://ethicalsource.dev/definition/), and it's designed to impose quantifiable, enforceable obligations.
 Anyone, and any organization, can qualify to use and to convey programs under the Atmosphere License, and there are no limits on the content or functionality of the licensed programs.

 The Atmosphere License incorporates many provisions of the [GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html), it optionally incorporates the concept of "deforestation" from the [Do No Harm License](https://github.com/raisely/NoHarm), and it also incorporates the [GNU Affero GPL's](https://www.gnu.org/licenses/agpl-3.0.md) concept of "Remote Network Interaction" as a trigger for license compliance.
 However, the Atmosphere License is not a version of any of those licenses.

 ## Preamble

 Software developers cannot ignore the impact of networked computation on the global climate crisis.
 The energy demands of the global economy far exceed the current production of renewable energy.
 While software development has the potential to make economic activity far more efficient, fossil fuel's high subsidies and disastrous social costs mean that improvements to software often give their users the ability to optimize for financial profit at the expense of the environment, by increasing their fossil fuel extraction and polluting activities.
 This dynamic has been worsened by the rise of cryptocurrency, which has made it possible to monetize computation roughly in proportion to the amount of energy consumed.
 Computation, energy, economics, and ecology are now locked in a harmful cycle.
 The purpose of the Atmosphere License is to let developers push back against this cycle, supporting environmental sustainabiliy by creating code that increases the relative economic value of renewable energy.

 Developers often release their software under open licenses out of a charitable impulse to help users accomplish their tasks more easily.
 The Atmosphere License acknowledges that if a contribution to open source helps its users to worsen the climate crisis and endanger the ecosystem that everyone depends on to survive, then the contribution is not effective altruism.
 The pursuit of open source software users' freedom must respect the physical safety of all stakeholders, including the users and the developers themselves.

+### OPTIONAL 🛂
-[OPTIONAL–🛂: Some opponents of environmental sustainability justify the rapid destruction of natural resources and human habitat as an opportunity to use the victims' status as displaced people or refugees as a pretense to drastically reduce the victims' human rights and freedom of movement.
+Some opponents of environmental sustainability justify the rapid destruction of natural resources and human habitat as an opportunity to use the victims' status as displaced people or refugees as a pretense to drastically reduce the victims' human rights and freedom of movement.
 By trying to shift the burden of ecological collapse onto others, they seek to avoid the real challenge of stabilizing the climate.
-Because these two issues are linked, this version of the Atmosphere License also requires divestment from enterprises that target minority groups or refugees for imprisonment or violence.][OPTIONAL–💸: This version of the Atmosphere License also requires divestment from enterprises that operate for-profit prisons.]
+Because these two issues are linked, this version of the Atmosphere License also requires divestment from enterprises that target minority groups or refugees for imprisonment or violence.

+### OPTIONAL 💸
+This version of the Atmosphere License also requires divestment from enterprises that operate for-profit prisons.

 The precise terms and conditions for copying, distribution and modification follow.

-### TERMS AND CONDITIONS
+# TERMS AND CONDITIONS

 ## 0. Scope
 This License applies to any program or other work which contains a notice placed by the copyright holder saying it may be distributed under the terms of this Atmosphere License.
 The "Program", below, refers to any such program or work, and a "work based on the Program" means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
 (Hereinafter, translation is included without limitation in the term "modification".)
 Each licensee is addressed as "you".